 Once you install the SEO Pack add-on, there’s nothing to configure – it starts working right away.

-When you browse to your site’s sitemap, you’ll see all of your multilingual content:
+Now that your URLs are translated as well, when you browse to your site’s sitemap, you’ll see all of your multilingual content:

 However, this web view doesn’t show all the information available in the sitemap.